johncmunson/todo-api/README.md

 - version the api
 - follow up on [this](https://github.com/facebook/jest/issues/9227#issuecomment-557842917) to have a better setup/teardown process for tests
 - use [this](https://stackoverflow.com/questions/59011575/how-to-close-express-server-inside-jest-afterall-hook/59011973?noredirect=1#comment104271965_59011973) as an example of how to ditch supertest for axios
+- setup an npm script for test coverage